solliancenet/MCW-Managed-open-source-databases-on-Azure/Hands-on lab/Before the HOL - Managed open source databases on Azure.md

    az group create --name $resourcegroup --location $location
    ```

-### Task 2: Create an event hub with Kafka enabled
+### Task 2: Create Cloud Shell variables

-In this task, you will first create an Event Hubs namespace with Kafka enabled.
-An Event Hubs namespace provides a unique scoping container, referenced by its fully qualified domain name, in which you create one or more event hubs.
+Azure Cloud Shell allows you to create variables to store values that can be referenced when executing scripts.
+In this task, you will create variables in addition to the two you have already created.
+These variables will be used in the tasks that follow.

 1. Create a variable to hold your Event Hubs namespace value.
 This will be used as a reference when creating your event hub.
 Be sure to replace SUFFIX with your unique value.